HBPMedical/mip-deployment/documentation/UpdateWorkerNodeMetadata.md

-# Update of the worker node metadata file
+# Data consolidation of the CDEs Metadata file

-:warning: This readme will only focus on the case where the CDE remained the same and a new dataset has been added to the nodes
+:warning: This readme will only focus on the case where the CDEs remained the same but a new dataset has been added to the pathology.

 ## Context

-Eachworker nodes inside a federation needs to share the same metadata file.
+Each node inside a federation. workers and master, need to have the same metadata file.
-This file describes the shape of the datasets as well as a list of datasets available to the node.
+This file contains information about the CDEs and about all the available datasets.

 A example of the file is availabe in this repository [here](https://github.com/HBPMedical/mip-deployment/blob/master/data/dementia/CDEsMetadata.json)

-There is two cases in which we need to update the metadata file (both can happen at the same time):
+In the case where one or more datasets are added we need to update the metadata file, across all nodes.
-- The CDE has changed meaning that the shape of the datasets is not the same.
-- A new dataset is added, and the list of datasets needs to be updated

 In Exareme 2 this process is automated, in Exareme 1 the task has to be performed manually / programatically through a script.

 :warning: Up to version 7.1, the MIP relies on Exareme 1.
-This dependency will be removed in the next release (version 8).
+This dependency will be removed in the next major release (version 8).

-## Upgrading manually
+## Updating manually

-In a worker node, there is as many metadata files as their is federation.
+In a node, there are as many metadata files as there are pathologies, in that node.

-If a new dataset is added to the `dementia` federation then the relevent file will be located under `/data/dementia/CDEsMetadata.json`
+If a new dataset is added to the `dementia` pathology then the relevant file will be located under `/data/dementia/CDEsMetadata.json`

-Concider this snippet of metadatafile:
+Concider this snippet of metadata file:

 ```json
     {